xavier2910/ksp-MusicSwitcher/CONFIGURING.md

 ## MUSICCONTROLLER\_FLIGHT

 Fields common to all Flight Controllers:
-* `debugName = string-here` sets an internal debug name, to identify this node in debug messages
+* `debugName = string-here` sets an internal debug name, to identify this controller in debug messages
 * `typeName = Name.Space.Class` indicates the *fully qualified* name of the class to instantiate for this node \(via reflection\).
 This class **MUST** implement `IController` and **MUST** have a default constructor.
 MusicSwitcher ships with a few such classes: